GoldenaArcher/leetcode_solution/src/Array/Array.md

         The problem's related topics are Array and Two Pointers, so using Two Pointers seems to be the solution for this problem.
+        The brute force to solve this problem is to loop through all the posiible combination of both index(n and ai) to find the maximum.
+However, the time complexity for this will be O(n²).